Private Rate-Constrained Optimization with Applications to Fair Learning: Related Work

-The third line of work, closest to ours, seeks to jointly enforce DP and group fairness~\citep{berrada2023unlocking, lowy2023stochastic}. \citet{berrada2023unlocking} use DP-SGD without fairness mitigation, finding well-generalized models show no major privacy-fairness trade-off.
+\looseness=-1 The third line of work, closest to ours, seeks to jointly enforce DP and group fairness~\citep{berrada2023unlocking, lowy2023stochastic}. \citet{berrada2023unlocking} use DP-SGD without fairness mitigation, finding well-generalized models show no major privacy-fairness trade-off.
 However, their notion of fairness is error disparity, arguably measuring subpopulation generalization.
 Our work shows that while mitigation is needed for demographic parity, appropriate algorithm design can surmount the fairness-privacy trade-off. \citet{lowy2023stochastic} propose a proxy objective for stochastic optimization of group fairness measures.
 In contrast, \method supports a broad range of rate constraints that can be freely combined, without needing a task-specific objective.
-Additionally,~\citet{lowy2023stochastic} assumes Lipschitz continuity of model parameters---a strong assumption we relax, instead using clipping for bounded gradients.
 While its theoretical convergence rate is slower, \method offers greater generality, complicating direct comparisons.
 Notably,~\citet{lowy2023stochastic} presents results for both sensitive attribute DP and standard DP (\Cref{def:differential-privacy}), but their public code and evaluations focus on the weaker notion.
 Despite a stronger privacy guarantee, \method achieves superior privacy-fairness~trade-offs.
+We note that in contrast to \cite{lowy2023stochastic}, which seeks to satisfy the fairness objective by running an optimization procedure on a proxy objective, our optimization algorithm more directly targets the rate constraint of interest.